MY SITE

 Professor of Microbiome and Systems Biology

-Module leader for Bioinformatics and Biomaths, and Advanced Bioinformatics.
-Co-leads the AROM research group with Dr Jody Winter.
+Module leader for Bioinformatics and Biomaths.
 Research interests include the human gut microbiome in health and disease, systems biology, host–microbe interactions, microbial lipid metabolism, Coriobacteriia, and Klebsiella oxytoca and its bacteriophages.

 Technical support